Geek

 The one at the back belonged to a friend of my brother’s, when she decided to sell it I pounced.
 Cloth interior (which Tanya prefers), about 380 000 km on the odo, and for some reason doesn’t haul ass as nicely as my one does.

-Both are 1.9 TDI, chassis numbers differ by about a thousand or so.
-They get around eighteen kilos on the litre, or a thousand kilos on a tank, whichever way you slice it that’s pretty damn good.
+These cars get around eighteen kilos on the litre, or a thousand kilos on a tank, whichever way you slice it that’s pretty damn good.

 When I bought #2 I took it down to Barons in Claremont, got them to do the 5 gazillion point check.
 Mostly because I wanted to make sure the timing belt is OK but you know, it’s a good thing to get an expert under the hood, make sure there are no latent problems.